shewziii/infinite-void/uni/1. MKTG 437/Unit 3/ch12 - Pricing Strategies for Business Markets.md

 [[Direct traceable or attributable costs]] are fixed or variable costs that are solely incurred for a particular product, territory, or customer (e.g., raw materials). [[Indirect traceable costs]] are fixed or variable costs that can be traced to a particular product, customer, or territory (e.g., general plant overhead). [[General costs]] are costs that support a number of activities not directly related to a particular product (e.g., administrative overhead).
 ## Competition
 Establishes an upper limit on price.
 Price is only one component of the cost/benefit equation.
 Other factors that help gain a differential advantage over competitors other than price are:
-- reputation
+- Reputation
-- technical expertise
+- Technical expertise
-- delivery reliability
+- Delivery reliability
 # Pricing Across the Product Life Cycle
 What price should be assigned to a distinctly new industrial product or service?
 When an item is added to an existing product line, how should it be priced in relation to products already on the line?
 ## Pricing New Products